aidanperez2000/CS611_Heroes_And_Monsters/README.md

       - Spell.java: class with all attributes and methods for spell, inherits from item class
       - SpellType.java: enum that contains different spell types, includes FIRE, ICE, and LIGHTNING
       - StatType.java: enum that contains different potion types, includes HEALTH, MANA, STRENGTH, DEXTERITY, AGILITY, and DEFENSE
-      - Weapon.java: class with all attibures and methods for weapon, inherits from item class
+      - Weapon.java: class with all attributes and methods for weapon, inherits from item class
     - world
       - CommonBehavior.java: class that determines how a common tile behaves, implements TileBehavior interface
       - InaccessibleBehavior.java: class that determines how an inaccessible tile behaves, implements TileBehavior interface